masatakashiwagi/portfolio/content/about.md

 - Develop of our own products which provides parameters optimization solutions for the manufacturing industry. -->

 [Mar.
 2018 - May.
 2021] <u>Data Scientist / Machine Learning Engineer, Brains Technology, Inc.</u>
-- Develop of our own products which provides anomaly detection solutions for the manufacturing industry.
+- Develop of our own products which provides anomaly detection solutions using Machine Learning for the manufacturing industry.

 [Apr.
 2016 - Feb.
 2018] <u>Solution Engineer, NTT Communications Corporation</u>
 - I was on loan to one of the subsidiary companies, NTTCom Online Marketing Solutions Corporation.